Matt-Tansley/partstrader-tech-test/GETTING_STARTED.md

 ### ESlint

-I have chosen ESlint ha a code linting tool.
+I have chosen ESlint ha a code linting tool, as it is a tool I'm familiar with and it is widely used.
 This was setup by running the below.

 ```
 npm install -D @typescript-eslint/parser @typescript-eslint/eslint-plugin eslint typescript typescript-eslint